pruje/libbash.sh/docs/libbash_gui.md

 - 3: Unknown error (happens often on Windows)
 - 4: One or more of the specified paths are not existing directories

-**Note**: On some OS like Windows, this function may work but return a bad exit code.
+**Note**: On some OS like Windows, this function may work but returns a bad exit code.

 #### Example
 ```bash